 Clinical Psychologists in the Navy Reserve serve in an Officer role.
 Before receiving the ongoing professional training that comes with this job, initial training requirements must first be met.

 For current or former Navy Officers (NAVET): Prior experience satisfies the initial leadership training requirement – so you will not need to go through Officer Training again.

 For current or former Officers of military branches other than the Navy (OSVET), as well as for Officer candidates without prior military experience: You will need to meet the initial leadership training requirement by attending the 12-day Direct Commission Officer (DCO) School in Newport, R.I.
 This will count as your first Annual Training.

 With flexible training options, Medical Service Corps Officers in the Navy Reserve can comfortably balance civilian and military schedules.
 You can maintain your own life and your own career – enriching both with the rewarding work you do for others.

 The Medical Service Corps in the Navy Reserve offers you a truly diverse variety of operational venues.
 In some cases, you can even work in the same civilian location you work in now.
-What’s more, you will enjoy an unrivaled sense of pride and fulfillment known only to those who serve.

 Practicing Health Professionals